American Airlines baggage fees and fare rules

 Checking one standard bag on a transatlantic trip

-The published first-bag amount is USD 75 each way for Economy (non-Basic) on U.S. to Europe itineraries.
+The first-bag amount shown here is USD 75 each way for Economy (non-Basic) on U.S. to Europe itineraries.

 When fees may not apply

-• Published same-day standby is USD 0 on eligible domestic fares.
+• Same-day standby is USD 0 on eligible domestic fares.

-• Published checked-bag rows are split by booking date: pre-April 9, 2026 domestic, Canada, and short-haul international rows remain at USD 35 prepaid or USD 40 at the airport for the first bag and USD 45 prepaid or USD 50 at the airport for the second bag, while later-ticket rows move to USD 45, USD 50, USD 55, and USD 60.
+• Checked-bag pricing is split by ticketing date and fare family: pre-April 9, 2026 domestic, Canada, and short-haul international tickets remain at USD 35 prepaid or USD 40 at the airport for the first bag and USD 45 prepaid or USD 50 at the airport for the second bag; Main Cabin/Economy tickets issued on or after April 9, 2026 use the newer USD 45/50 and USD 55/60 online-versus-airport structure; Basic Economy tickets issued on or after May 18, 2026 are USD 5 higher for those same bag positions.

 Compare with other airlines